How Much Does a Commercial Fire Sprinkler System Cost?

 NFPA Compliance Requirements

-NFPA 13: Standard for the Installation of Sprinkler Systems
+NFPA 13: Installation of Sprinkler Systems

-- Sprinkler head spacing and placement requirements
+- Sprinkler head spacing and placement

 - Pipe sizing and hydraulic calculations